acarteas/Teaching-MobileApps/projects/project 2/DesignDocument.md

 *High contrast
 *Add noise

-After choosing manipulations press “Apply” to apply the manipulation and save it to your phone.
+After choosing manipulations press "Apply" to apply the manipulation and save it to your phone.